Learning Locally, Revising Globally: Global Reviser for Federated Learning with Noisy Labels: Related Work

-The vanilla Cross Entropy (CE) loss has been proved to overfit label-noise data easily~\cite{zhangUnderstandingDeepLearning2017}.
-To address it, most of the centralized learning with noisy labels (C-LNL) studies leverage the \textit{memorization effect}~\cite{arpitCloserLookMemorization2017} to formulate robust training strategies for sample selection and noisy label correction.
-For instance, Co-teaching~\cite{hanCoteachingRobustTraining2018} and its improvements~\cite{yuHowDoesDisagreement2019} utilize the small-loss trick to sieve noisy labels and adopt two peer networks to alleviate accumulated sample selection errors.
-Another seminal work DivideMix~\cite{liDivideMixLearningNoisy2020} incorporates MixMatch~\cite{berthelotMixMatchHolisticApproach2019} for noisy label refurbishment and obtains exceptional performance even under high label-noise rate.
-The latest C-LNL research~\cite{xiaoProMixCombatingLabel2023,zhangBadLabelRobustPerspective2024} also draws considerable inspiration from these earlier efforts.

-However, it is undesirable for FL clients to adopt these C-LNL methods for label-noise robustness directly.
-First, the data heterogeneity~\cite{liFederatedLearningNoniid2022} of FL makes the class-balanced assumption used by almost all the C-LNL approaches unattainable.
-Furthermore, these methods induce sophisticated learning algorithms, such as two peer networks~\cite{hanCoteachingRobustTraining2018,yuHowDoesDisagreement2019,liDivideMixLearningNoisy2020}, which involve extra computational overhead for FL.
-In contrast, FedGR performs sample sieving on the server instead of each client itself which mitigates the underlying impacts of the data heterogeneity.
-Additionally, FedGR introduces a modest computational overhead (refer to the appendix) while achieving promising robustness against noisy labels (see~\cref{sec:experiments}).
+\textbf{Centralized Learning with Noisy Labels.} To address the C-LN problem, most existing C-LNL studies leverage the \textit{memorization effect}~\citep{arpitCloserLookMemorization2017} to design robust training strategies for sample selection~\citep{hanCoteachingRobustTraining2018,yuHowDoesDisagreement2019} and noisy label correction~\citep{berthelotMixMatchHolisticApproach2019,liDivideMixLearningNoisy2020,xiaoProMixCombatingLabel2023,zhangBadLabelRobustPerspective2024}.
+However, due to the following two reasons, it is undesirable for FL to directly adopt these C-LNL methods to tackle the F-LN problem.
+On the one hand, the data heterogeneity~\citep{liFederatedLearningNoniid2022,FCCL_CVPR22} of FL makes the class-balanced assumption used by almost all the C-LNL approaches unattainable~\citep{liDivideMixLearningNoisy2020,weiRobustLongTailedLearning2021}.
+On the other hand, these methods induce sophisticated learning algorithms, such as two peer networks~\citep{hanCoteachingRobustTraining2018,yuHowDoesDisagreement2019,liDivideMixLearningNoisy2020}, which involve high computation and communication overhead for FL.
+In contrast, \method\ performs sample sieving on the server instead of each client, which mitigates the adverse impacts of the dual heterogeneity and introduces moderate computation and communication overhead.\footnote{Please see \texttt{appendix} \ref{subsec:computation} for analysis.}